 As State Director of The Nature Conservancy in Vermont since August 2013, Heather Furman leads a statewide team of conservation and programmatic talent to achieve a resilient and connected landscape for both nature and people.
-Within the New England Division, Heather also guides a team of scientists and conservation experts to achieve large scale protection for land and water.
+Within the New England Division, Heather also guides a team of scientists and conservation experts to achieve large-scale protection for land and water.

 Prior to joining The Nature Conservancy, Heather spent a decade as Executive Director of Stowe Land Trust where she guided the organization through transformative growth, dramatically accelerating the pace and scale of conservation initiatives.
 Heather has held planning positions with the Vermont Agency of Natural Resources, and the Vermont Agency of Transportation, and was co-founder of the Climbing Resource Access group of Vermont (CRAG-VT), a non-profit dedicated to land protection for recreation access and habitat.
 She served as its Board president from 1999-2005.
 In 2006 she joined the Board of the Access Fund, a climbing advocacy organization based in Boulder, CO, and worked nationally to protect land for recreation access.
 She served as the Access Fund’s vice-president from 2007-2009 and helped steer the organization through a multi-million-dollar capital campaign for land conservation priorities around the country.

-Heather has spent several years living, working and traveling throughout Latin America and Asia.
-From 1995-1997, she lived in Nepal, where she carried out conservation and community development initiatives for the World Wildlife Fund, and the U.S Peace Corps.
+Heather has spent several years living, working, and traveling throughout Latin America and Asia.
+From 1995-1997, she lived in Nepal, where she carried out conservation and community development initiatives for the World Wildlife Fund and the US Peace Corps.

 An Ohio native, Heather earned her BA from the Ohio State University in Anthropology and is a graduate of The Rubenstein School of Environmental & Natural Resources at the University of Vermont, where she received her MS in Natural Resource Planning.
 She currently serves on Lake Champlain Sea Grant’s Program Advisory Committee.
-Heather moved to Vermont in 1998, where she enjoys trail running, fly-fishing, hunting, and spending time with her husband, a black lab named Macintosh and an assortment of cats.
+Heather moved to Vermont in 1998, where she enjoys trail running, fly-fishing, hunting, and spending time with her husband, a black lab named Macintosh, and an assortment of cats.

 When Nature Unites Us

-Read Heather Furman's series of commentaries in the Barre Montpelier Times Argus.
+Read Heather Furman's series of commentaries.

 A Changing Landscape